8 Nicknames for Spokane and the Reasons for Them

 Spokane's stunning scenery and sporting events influenced many of its monikers

-Spokane, located in Eastern Washington State, was founded in 1881.
-The city got its start around the picturesque Spokane River and has since grown into the second most populous city in the state.
-With a history spanning nearly 150 years, it should be no surprise that residents have come up with various nicknames for the city over the decades.
+Spokane, located in Eastern Washington, was incorporated in 1881 along the picturesque Spokane River.
+Since then, it has grown into the state's second most populous city.
+With nearly 150 years of history, it's no surprise that residents have come up with various nicknames for the city over the decades.

 Kirk Fisher/Shutterstock.com